In this guide

 - How many positions should I hold simultaneously?

-- For typical individual traders, maintaining 5-15 concurrent positions strikes a balance between adequate spread and manageable research demands.
-Expanding beyond this threshold multiplies administrative burden.
+- For typical individual traders, maintaining 5-15 concurrent positions strikes the right balance between diversification and manageable research demands.
+Additional positions demand greater monitoring effort.

 - Should I use the same approach for long-duration vs short-duration markets?

 - Not necessarily — shorter-term markets (spanning days or weeks) exhibit distinct liquidity characteristics and volatility patterns.
-Reserve larger stakes for extended-horizon high-confidence bets; allocate modestly to brief opportunistic plays.
+Reserve larger allocations for extended-horizon, high-confidence positions; use smaller stakes for near-term opportunistic plays.

 - How do I track my portfolio performance?

-- Export your transaction ledger from PolyGram and compute returns segmented by market category, timeframe, and classification.
+- Export your full transaction record from PolyGram and compute returns segmented by market category, timeframe, and sector.
 This breakdown illuminates where your true competitive advantage lies.